bittremieux/ANN-SoLo/notebooks/README.md

 ## Data

-The necessary data to execute the notebooks is available on the PRIDE repository at identifier **TODO**.
+The necessary data to execute the notebooks is available on the PRIDE repository at identifier [PXD009861](https://www.ebi.ac.uk/pride/archive/projects/PXD009861).

 The directory structure is based on the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project.
 A `data` directory is expected at the same level of the `notebooks` directory.
 Additionally, the ANN-SoLo source code should be present in the `src` directory.
 The full directory and file structure is as follows: